HERE Data Hub CLI¶

 Upload and stream large CSV and GeoJSON files¶

-To upload very large CSV and GeoJSON files to your Data Hub space, will will need to use
+To upload very large CSV and GeoJSON files to your Data Hub space, you will need to use

 -s -- this will stream the file and avoid Node.js memory errors.
 It will also be considerably faster than the standard upload method.
 (Note that you cannot currently stream a shapefile.)

 When a file is streamed with

 -sit is not loaded into memory and -a is not available to preview and assign tags.
 You can specify tags using

 HERE Data Hub is a database.
 Databases trade off storage space for speed, and your data will always take up more storage space in Data Hub than it does in a static file.
 When a file is uploaded into a Data Hub Space, features, their properties, and the geometries are broken out into multiple tables, indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as vector tiles.
 You can check the size of your Data Hub Spaces in your account dashboard or the CLI.

 If a shapefile is unzipped, select the file with the .shp extension, and the CLI will look for the accompanying files in that directory